LucaCallisti/PolicyDistillation/README.md

 where $\lambda$ (`PPD_coef`) controls the balance between RL exploration and teacher imitation.

-### 2. Teacher Distillation (Online)
+### 2. Teacher Distillation
 The **teacher** selects actions in the environment while the student learns to match them.
 The student is trained using PPO but with the teacher driving the data collection.
 This provides a stable training signal since the teacher generates high-quality trajectories.

-### 3. Student Distillation (Online)
+### 3. Student Distillation
 The **student** selects actions in the environment and the teacher provides corrective supervision.
 The student optimizes a combination of RL rewards and distillation from the teacher's policy evaluated on the same states.
 This method encourages the student to explore while learning from the teacher.

-### 4. Behavioural Cloning + DAgger
+### 4. Behavioural Cloning

 A two-phase offline-to-online approach:

-- **Phase 1 (BC)**: The student is trained purely offline on a pre-collected dataset of teacher demonstrations using behavioural cloning (supervised learning on state-action pairs).
+- **BC**: The student is trained purely offline on a pre-collected dataset of teacher demonstrations using behavioural cloning (supervised learning on state-action pairs).
-- **Phase 2 (DAgger)**: The student is deployed in the environment to collect new data, which is aggregated with the original dataset.
+- **DAgger (optional)**: The student is deployed in the environment to collect new data, which is aggregated with the original dataset.
 The teacher labels the student-visited states with the correct actions, and training continues on the expanded dataset.

 ---

 ## Prioritized Experience Replay Buffer

-For offline training (BC and DAgger phases), the repository includes a **Prioritized Experience Replay** buffer with **importance sampling** correction:
+For BC phase, the repository includes a **Prioritized Experience Replay** buffer with **importance sampling** correction:

 - **Priority-based sampling**: Samples with higher prediction error are drawn more frequently (controlled by `alpha`).
 - **Importance sampling weights**: Corrects the bias introduced by non-uniform sampling (controlled by `beta`, annealed from an initial value toward 1.0).